WGFX: Titans and Volunteers Football

 In the past, WGFX has served as the flagship station for the Nashville Predators (NHL, 2005–2010), Vanderbilt Commodores (SEC, 2004–2009), and Nashville Sounds (PCL, 2010–2011).

 WGFX has previously served as the Nashville affiliate for The Jim Rome Show, The Dan Patrick Show, Sporting News Radio and ESPN Radio, and is currently on its second stint as an affiliate of Fox Sports Radio.
 It was announced that in 2013 the station would once again drop its Fox affiliation to be an affiliate of the upstart CBS Sports Radio network, but never did actually did so.
 Shortly afterwards, the CBS Sports Radio affiliation went to a competitor, WNSR, as WGFX retained the Fox Sports Radio affiliation.
 However, WGFX also retains the hourly minute-long commentaries by CBSSR personalities such as Boomer Esiason and Doug Gottlieb.

 Cumulus ownership

 Following a bankruptcy, Citadel was acquired by Cumulus Media on September 16, 2011.
 Shortly after the merger, WGFX and WKDF moved their studios from Rutledge Hill to Cumulus' existing cluster at Music Row, where they broadcast alongside WWTN, WSM-FM, and WQQK.
 WRQQ and WNFN also briefly shared studio space with WGFX until they were each sold to separate buyers.

 Plaster, Daunic and McFarland left WGFX immediately after Cumulus acquired the station in September 2011, and the trio was instrumental in launching its primary competitor, WPRT-FM.

 In 2017, WGFX removed all network programming during its weekday prime dayparts, focusing entirely on locally-produced shows.

+HD Radio subchannels

+On February 27, 2024, Cumulus Media announced a partnership with radio technology companies Super Hi-Fi and Xperi to launch 2 new HD subchannels broadcasting from WGFX with the intent, in part, to showcase new innovative advances done by the two companies using their programming tools, most notably Super's "Program Director" radio operating system and Xperi's HD Radio and DTS AudioStage tools.
+WGFX-HD2 operates as "The Hill", which will be a free-form radio format focused on new and upcoming music across a variety of genres, being operated and programmed by the students of Green Hill High School in Mount Juliet, while WGFX-HD3 operates as "Nashville Songwriter Radio", a locally-focused format focused on Nashville songwriters and older artists that inspired them.

+Nashville SC

+In 2023, WGFX became the Nashville home to radio broadcasts of Major League Soccer matches involving the Nashville Soccer Club.